sdobber/FluxArchitectures.jl/README.md

 * `LSTnet`
 * `TPALSTM`

-See their docstrings and the `examples` folder for details.
+See their docstrings, the [documentation]((https://sdobber.github.io/FluxArchitectures.jl/stable)), and the `examples` folder for details.

 ## Models